-540 terabytes of CARD from Landsat 5, 7 and 8 are now available through the Digital Earth Africa Data Cube.
+CARD surface reflectance and surface temperature from Landsat 5, 7, 8 and 9 are now available through the Digital Earth Africa platform.

 The Landsat series makes multi-spectral land surface reflectance and land surface temperature observations available at 30 metre spatial resolution.
 Data is available from 1984 to the present day.